kailash-manasarovar/statement/docs/timeline/2024/june.md

 - It starts up again when I go back to Dénia in July.

 ## Election campaign

+### Barnet Post

+- My dad reads my article in the Barnet Post and gets upset.
+- He says, why didn't you tell me, a lot.
+- I say everyone knew.
+- Silence.
+- Later, when drunk, he makes a joke about how many men have had me.
+- He repeats the *why didn't you tell me* thing for nearly a year until I take a moment to point out a few obvious things out to him.
+- In September 2025, I excitedly tell him there might be a new investigation.
+- Silence.
+- Of course, he's worried about himself, never me.
+- Pedo's always pick their victims wisely and will have always done their homework and family background checks.

 ### Gang of adult men talking about getting their dicks out at Finchley Central tube station